 Most people think vibrators are for women only.
 Not true.
-Research on vibrator use tells us that almost half of all men have used a vibrator.
+Research on who uses vibrators tells us that almost half of all men have tried a vibrator at least once.
 Since you may have never thought vibrators could be for you, give yourself some time to get comfortable with the idea.
 The good news is that once you do, you’ll be greatly rewarded.
 Remember that sex toys aren’t made for certain kinds of people, they’re made to stimulate nerve endings.
 Anyone and everyone could be the “kind of person” who uses vibrators, and using one doesn’t say anything about you other than the fact that you like yourself enough to want to feel good.

 Many of us who are sighted have sex with our eyes closed, or at least we close our eyes at the moments of the most intense pleasure.
 There's nothing wrong with this, but when you are first trying a vibrator out it can reduce the benefits.
 Guys aren't always so specific about their pleasure spots.
 You may know that you love the feeling of stimulation around the head of the penis, or the scrotum or shaft.
 But are you aware of the specific spots?
 Have you noticed how in one area strong squeezing is what turns you on, and in another it's a lighter touch that drives you wild?
 Vibrators can give you a tool to do just this kind of exploration, and if you do it with the lights on, or at least with focused attention, you may learn a thing or two about your sexual response that you didn't know before.